sammmlow/LEOGPS/docs/_build/html/_sources/docs_functions.rst.txt

 .. note:: LAMBDA always first applies a decorrelation before the integer estimation.
 For ILS this is required to guarantee an efficient search.
 For rounding and bootstrapping it is required in order to get higher success rates (although rounding and bootstrapping is not included in LEOGPS).

+####

 frames.py
 ---------

 This is the eighth step in the LEOGPS native processing work flow.
 This step performs the conversion of the coordinate reference frames between ITRF and ICRF, via the IAU1976 Theory of Precession and IAU1980 Theory of Nutation.
-For the visualisation of the formation geometry, it is recommended that the user select the Hill frame as the relative coordinate frame.
+For the visualisation of the formation geometry, it is recommended that the user select the Hill frame as the relative orbit coordinate frame.
 By default, the reference frame in the downloaded ephemeris files in AIUB CODE's FTP is the ITRF.

 .. automodule:: frames
    :members:

+####

 pubplt.py
 ---------